Get a quote, configure a custom safety solution or ask a question. We're here to help!

 *Reported to cause eye irritation or damage; may require eye protection.

 Recommendations apply only to National Institute for Occupational Safety and Health (NIOSH) approved respirators.
 Refer to the NIOSH pocket guide to chemical hazards for more information.

 Use a local exhaust ventilation and enclosure, if necessary, to control the amount in the air.
 Consider using a corrosion-resistant exhaust ventilation system separate from other ventilation systems.
 It may be necessary to use stringent control measures such as process enclosure to prevent product release into the workplace.
 Use backup controls (e.g. double mechanical pump seals) to prevent the release of this material due to equipment failure. * For illustrative purposes only.
 Our experts will work with you and your team for a custom solution to suit your needs

-MAJOR AMMONIA PRODUCERS WHERE WE HAVE SUCCESSFULLY EXECUTED AMMONIA LOADING PROJECTS
+MAJOR ACRYLONITRILE PRODUCERS WHERE WE HAVE SUCCESSFULLY EXECUTED ACRYLONITRILE LOADING PROJECTS

 Things to know about Acrylonitrile

 Acrylonitrile is regulated by the U.S. Department of Transportation (DOT) and is classified as a corrosive and flammable hazardous material with the DOT identification number UN 1093.